ka4ep/Lexical.Localization/docs/IAssetKey/IAssetRoot/index.md

 [!code-csharp[Snippet](Examples.cs#Snippet_2c)]

 **StringLocalizerRoot** is the same root as *LocalizationRoot*, but has extra feature of implementing IStringLocalizer and IStringLocalizerFactory.
-The calling assembly, however, needs to import NuGet **Microsoft.Extensions.Localization.Abstractions** and namespace **Lexical.Localization.Ms.Extensions**.
+The calling assembly, however, needs to import NuGet **Microsoft.Extensions.Localization.Abstractions**.
 [!code-csharp[Snippet](Examples.cs#Snippet_2d)]

 They share the same assets, and the root instances are interchangeable.
 Assets can be added to either root.